snowshoestamp/snowshoe_jquery/README.md

 <script src="jquery.snowshoe.js"></script>
 ```

-Again, feel free to override any of snowshoe.css with your own, just be sure to keep the element id `#snowshoe-messages` on the div you want to append your help message html blocks to.
+Again, feel free to override any of snowshoe-sample.css with your own, just be sure to keep the element id `#snowshoe-messages` on the div you want to append your help message html blocks to.

 ## Contribute
 Join us in improving this client by making a pull request.